 6.1.
 Institutional Boards of Trustees may approve the acquisition of real property with institutional funds if the property is consistent with the approved campus master plan, the purchase price does not exceed $1,500,000, and the space does not contain instructional space located outside of the service area designated by Regent Policy R315, Service Area Designations and Coordination of Off-Campus Courses and Programs.

 6.2.
 Acquisitions with Endowment or Foundational Funds: Institutional Boards of Trustees may approve the acquisition of real property purchased with endowment funds or funds from independent foundations regardless of cost or location.

 6.3.
 Gifts of Real Property: Institutional presidents may accept gifts of real property from donors, development initiatives, and fund raising in accordance with standards and procedures approved by the Boards of Trustees.
 The institution may sell the gifted property, hold it for future development or investment, or use it for any other institutional purpose.

 6.4.
 University of Utah Health Care System: In accordance with Board Policy R220, Delegation of Responsibilities to the President and Board of Trustees, the University of Utah Board of Trustees may review and approve all property acquisitions for the University of Utah Health Care System.

 6.5.
 Purchase Price Below Appraised Value: All property acquisitions approved under this section must have a supporting appraisal and the purchase price may not exceed the appraised value.

 6.6.
 No Request for Operation and Maintenance: Institutions may not request operations and maintenance funding for property acquired under this section.
-If there is a need for operations and maintenance funds, the purchase must be approved through the Board of Regents.
+If there is a need for operations and maintenance funds, the purchase must be approved through the Board of Higher Education.

 6.7.
-Reporting of Property Acquisitions – Institutions shall report all property acquisitions or options approved under this section at the next regularly scheduled State Board of Regents meeting.
+Reporting of Property Acquisitions: Institutions shall report all property acquisitions or options approved under this section at the next regularly scheduled Finance and Facilities Committee meeting.